 What is the Beneficial Ownership Information (BOI) Report?

-The Beneficial Ownership Information (BOI) Report is a federal filing that newly formed businesses submit to the Financial Crimes Enforcement Network (FinCEN) under the Corporate Transparency Act (CTA).
+The Beneficial Ownership Information (BOI) Report is a federal filing that international businesses registered to do business in the United States and owned by non-US citizens must submit to the Financial Crimes Enforcement Network (FinCEN) under the Corporate Transparency Act (CTA).

 What’s In the Report?

-A beneficial owner is someone who has control or ownership of a company.
+A beneficial owner is a non-US citizen who has control or ownership of a company.
 According to (FinCEN), a person is a beneficial owner if they:

 Have “substantial control,” directly or indirectly, over a company